 In this example, many dealers would lead with “Free 25-point inspection” as the headline on the mailer or advertisement in a feature-first model.
 Consider how much more powerful a mailer would be that combined predictive marketing with a meaning-first message to connect with a headline along the lines of, “FREE: Peace of mind to keep your 2014 Ford Explorer on the road for years to come.”

-Finally, to improve their service drive marketing, dealers need to assess what high-performing marketing looks like at their dealership.
-Additionally, the entire dealership, from the general manager to the service advisors, needs to understand their role in the process to support your service marketing efforts.
+Finally, to improve their service drive marketing, many dealers need to formally assess what high-performing marketing looks like at their dealership.
+Additionally, the entire dealership, from the general manager to the service advisors, and even the porters, should understand their role in the process to support your service marketing efforts.